 - Whose Life Is It Anyway?

-Aggie Ability Awareness (AAA) is a voluntary and interactive 3-hour seminar designed to increase knowledge, awareness, and respect for people with disabilities among students, faculty, and staff at Texas A&M University.
-In doing so, AAA will promote positive, equitable, accepting attitudes towards people with disabilities on campus and in the surrounding community. http://cdd.tamu.edu/aggie-ability-awareness
+Aggie Disability Awareness (AAA) is a voluntary and interactive 3-hour seminar designed to increase knowledge, awareness, and respect for people with disabilities among students, faculty, and staff at Texas A&M University.
+In doing so, AAA will promote positive, equitable, accepting attitudes towards people with disabilities on campus and in the surrounding community. http://cdd.tamu.edu/service-outreach/aggie-disability-awareness

 Contact: Laura Stough, 979-845-8257